plumvillage/newsletter/src/en/articles/sr-dieu-nghiem-jina-and-sr-tu-nghiem-eleni--celebrating-life.md

 The essence of Plum Village is to continue to share the practices of mindfulness in as simple a form as possible, to meet the needs of people around the world, of different cultures, of different religions, and to present it in a way that’s understandable and acceptable by people anywhere.
 We keep the simplicity of the teachings, the basic teachings, four noble truths, eightfold path, and keep it accessible to beginners in the practice.

 Also, we keep our tradition, we don’t dilute it.
 We keep the Vietnamese heritage, the lineage, the culture, to learn from.
 We want to learn from the beauty of Vietnamese culture, its gentleness, friendliness, and acceptance of newcomers.
 That’s what impressed me in the early days, the beauty of the flower arrangements, the tea meditations.
 And the Western bands, the monastics with their drums, their electric guitars, we can have all that.
-I think it’s important because it reflects the world now. 🙢
+I think it’s important because it reflects the world now.

+<div class="article-end"></div>

 <div class="divider"></div>

+{% image "article/sr-tu-nghiem-and-sr-dieu-nghiem/IMG_9624-e.jpg" %}

 ## Poems by Sr. Tu Nghiem to all Bodhisattvas